Girl Meets Rock!: Heartbreak

 A tall first year student with short hair.
-She is a bassist who asks Hatono, whom she calls "Hato-chan" (はとちゃん), to form a band, La Cittadella.
+She is a bassist who asks Hatono, whom she calls "Hato-chan" (はとちゃん), to form a band, La Cittadella (and later Heartbreak after their initial disbandment).
 After secretly watching her sing, Rin becomes obsessed with Hatono's vocals, to the point of worshiping her as her "god".
 She pulls numerous schemes in order to form a new band with the perfect members and Hatono as frontwoman.
+Although she often looks like the guru of the informal "Hatano cult", Rin shows genuine affection and concern for her and the other members of the group in critical moments.
 She uses a sunburst Fender Jazz Bass.